 The best way of keeping track of what you’re working on is to write down what you’re trying to achieve.
-This can be a written statement in an automated test (another benefit of TDD) or just a note in a note-taking problem or even a note on a piece of paper.
+This can be a written statement in an automated test (another benefit of testing) or just a note in a note-taking program or even a note on a piece of paper.

 The more specific your objective is, the easier it will be to accomplish.
 Half the difficulty in doing any piece of work is determining exactly what needs to be done.

 Mental RAM is a previous resource.
 It’s wasteful to use up your mental RAM by trying to remember all the things you have to do.
 Instead, write those things down.